BeyondCodeBootcamp/presos/src/js-with-types.md

 [comment]: # "hash: false"
 [comment]: # "respondToHashChanges: false"

+# TODOS

+- Where do `nullish` best fit?
+  - optional params and props vs undefined
+- ## Tips and Tricks

 # JavaScript with Types

 A deep dive into TSC & JSDoc with Vanilla JS!